Search and Rescue New Initiatives Fund

 What is the Search and Rescue New Initiatives Fund?

 The Search and Rescue New Initiatives Fund – commonly known as SAR NIF – is a Government of Canada contribution program.
-It was established by the federal government in 1988, and is managed by PS.
-The SAR NIF provides up to $7.6M of annual funding for projects that will improve the National Search and Rescue Program.
+It was established by the federal government in 1988, and is managed by Public Safety Canada.
+The SAR NIF provides up to $7.6M of annual funding for projects that will improve the national search and rescue program.